sse-labs/marin/README.md

 For each pom file that contains a reference to a parent pom or import, those references are also resolved.

 ### Dependency Resolution
-Some dependencies's versions are not explicitly defined in the current pom file.
+Some dependency versions are not explicitly defined in the current pom file.
 So Pom resolver includes a dependency resolution algorithm to search through parents and imports to resolve versions.

 ### Dependency Version Ranges
 Other dependencies versions are defined via a version range.
-An algorithm for resolving these is also present in the Pom Resolver.
+An algorithm for resolving these dependencies is also present in the Pom Resolver.

 ### All Transitive Dependency Resolution
 Transitive dependencies are collected without resolving conflicts via the repeated resolution of dependencies.